pyeventsourcing/eventsourcing/docs/topics/notifications.rst

 inserting each event, it would be possible to insert the lists of events into the application sequence as a single entry.
 This may reduce the number of inserts into the application sequence.
 The lists could be sequenced by timestamp or integer.
 Timestamps may allow the greatest write-speed.
-This approach currently hasn't been explored any further here.
+(This approach currently hasn't been explored any further, but it should be.)

 Timestamps